OpaxIV/drm_in_games/easyanticheat/introduction.md

 <img src ="https://github.com/OpaxIV/hslu_secproj/assets/93701325/824afc39-fb3a-4183-9af5-57f806b56fe3" width="300">
 <br>

-**Note:**<br>
-Generally speaking, choosing the type of binary, as which to open the executable in IDA64 (or any other disassembler) should not make any difference.
+_Generally speaking, choosing the type of binary, as which to open the executable in IDA64 (or any other disassembler) should not make any difference.
 It depends on the program, since opening the binary and defining it wrongly causes the decompiler to interpret the code in the wrong CPU architecture.
-Fortunately this is mostly only the case when analyzing programs made for embedded systems.
+Fortunately this is mostly only the case when analyzing programs made for embedded systems._

 ---